i2bc/SCAN_IDR/README.md

 4. File `Report_DatasetProperties_BoxPlots_lengths.ipynb`<br>
    * *Plots as box plots the length distributions of the systems studied*<br>

-*NB: Depending if you changed the definition of your `WORKING_DIR` in the `config.ini` file, the path defining WORKING_DIR variable in the Jupyter notebooks may need to be adjusted*
+*Depending if you changed the definition of your `WORKING_DIR` in the `config.ini` file, the path defining WORKING_DIR variable in the Jupyter notebooks may need to be adjusted*

 ## Running a <a id="demo_section">demo example</a>